-A. Relocation of Union Pacific Rail Line • The Union Pacific Railroad has proposed to construct a new rail line around Hastings, Nebraska and to abandon the present rail line through the city.
+A. Relocation of Union Pacific Rail Line - The Union Pacific Railroad has proposed to construct a new rail line around Hastings, Nebraska and to abandon the present rail line through the city.
 A portion of the line to be abandoned is located in this redevelopment area.
-The line is located in the northeast portion of this Study Area.
-The relocation of this line will result in a net savings of 2 "at grade" crossings of the Union Pacific Mainline located at Pine and Wabash Avenues.
+The line is located in the eastern portion of this Study Area.
+The relocation of this line will result in a net savings of 3 "at grade" crossings of the Union Pacific Mainline located at 9th, 12th and 14th Streets.

-The removal of the railline provides several options for the future use of the right-of-way.
-An appropriate use which would benefit the citizens of Hastings is the development of a trails system.
+The removal of the rail line provides several options for the future use of the right-of-way.
+An appropriate use which would benefit the citizens of Hastings is the development of a transportation corridor including the widening of East Side Boulevard and a trail system.